-- A4.1 The responsibility for undertaking the authority for approval, review and termination of awards is carried out in accordance with the published procedure. - A4.2 In carrying out these functions, regular reports are provided via the published schedules incorporating a review of approval and review activities that has taken place since the previous report.
+- A4.1 The responsibility for undertaking the authority for approval, review and termination of awards is carried out in accordance with the published procedure. - A4.2 In carrying out these functions, regular reports are provided via the published schedules incorporating a review of approval and review activities that have taken place since the previous report.
 Reports will be provided to Academic Board through the appropriate management or committee structure, for consideration.
-The report contains a review of the approval and review activity that has taken place during the previous academic year. - A4.3 The Principal is responsible for approving all new Qualification Aims of the College.
-The College may grant the following degree designations: -
+The report contains a review of the approval and review activity that has taken place during the previous academic year. - A4.3 The Principal is responsible for approving all new Qualification Aims Page 4 of 11 of the College.
+The College may grant the following degree designations: - New College Durham Higher Education Certificate of Achievement (NCDHECA)